sagallagher/corp/readme.txt

 ------------------------------------------------------
 Introduction
 ------------------------------------------------------
-This C++ framework was created to address the question:
+This C++ framework addresses the question:

 "For any given polytope, find the minimum set of vertices required such that at least one vertice in the set is adjacent to each of the polytope's facets."